pinakinmistry/nodejs-services-development/README.md

   return { id }
 })
 ```

+Note that the schema.response option differs slightly to others, in that we also need to specify the response code.
+This is because routes can respond with different response codes that send different data.

 If we wanted to apply a schema to all response codes from 200 to 299 we could set a key called 2xx on the schema.response object.